heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 ###Device Owner (Non Root) Mode Setup

-1. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
+0. Make sure your phone running Android  5.0+ and you know how to use [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) clearly.
-2. Go to "Settings - Accounts", remove ALL ACCOUNTS including your Google account.
+1. Go to "Settings - Accounts", remove ALL ACCOUNTS including your Google account.
-3. If multi-user or guest mode has been set on your device, also need to be closed or deleted
+2. If multi-user or guest mode has been set on your device, also need to be closed or deleted
-4. Run "adb shell dpm set-device-owner com.catchingnow.icebox/.receiver.DPMReceiver " on your computer.
+3. Run "adb shell dpm set-device-owner com.catchingnow.icebox/.receiver.DPMReceiver " on your computer.
-5. Reboot then you can add your accounts and guest mode back.
+4. Reboot then you can add your accounts and guest mode back.

 ###FAQ

-- Q: It shows "Not allowed to ... already several accounts on the device"
+- Q: It shows "Not allowed to ... already several accounts on the device" or "Trying to set device owner but device is already provisioned"
 - A: Please follow step 1 and remove *ALL accounts*.
 PS: Pulling out SIM card may be required for Xperia and ZUK devices.

 - Q: It shows "Not allowed to ... already several users on the device"